-In the event that the above qualification is met, a separate make-up test for the missed common exam will not be offered.
-Instead, the portion of the final exam relevant to the contents of the missed test will be considered for giving a grade for the missed test.
+If the above qualification for illness is met, a separate make-up test for the missed common exam will not be offered.
+Instead, the portion of the final exam relevant to the contents of the missed test will be used to decide the grade for the missed test.
 The instructor will evaluate the final exam questions from those chapters and normalize this portion of the student's grade for the missed common exam.

-- 2) Lecture Quizzes A short quiz will be given during each lecture/recitation period. - 3) Homework Homework assignments will be posted on-line using the Pearson Mastering Homework System, as described on the previous page. - 4) Final Exam Comprehensive Final Exam will be given during Final Exam Period (December 15-21, 2021).
+- 2) Lecture Quizzes A short quiz covering the preceding or current work will be given during each lecture/recitation period.
+Those scores count toward your final course grade.
+There are no make-ups for in class activities.
+Students missing a quiz will receive a grade of zero for that item. - 3) Homework Homework assignments will be posted on-line using the Pearson Mastering Homework System, as described on the previous page. - 4) Final Exam A Comprehensive Final Exam will be given during Final Exam Period (December 15-21, 2021).